MGMT: Little Dark Age (2015–2019)

-Going independent, new record label and Loss of Life (2019–present)
+Label changes and Loss of Life (2019–present)

 On November 22, 2019, the band performed a new song titled "In the Afternoon" in Las Vegas, Nevada.
 On December 10, a teaser for the studio version of the song was posted on the band's Instagram page.
 On December 11, "In the Afternoon" was officially released as a single alongside a music video created by the band.
 The release marks their first after departing from Columbia Records and the first on their independent label, MGMT Records.
 On March 20, 2020, the band released another new song, titled "As You Move Through the World".
 In June 2021, the band released a statement on Twitter and Instagram hinting that they were working on new music.

 On November 11, 2022, the band released their 2011 performance at the Guggenheim Museum as a live album titled 11•11•11 exactly 11 years after being performed.
 On January 17, 2023, MGMT announced they will release another album in 2023 and return to touring after nearly four years.
 A photo shared by VanWyngarden on September 21 included the words "elf of soils", which was interpreted as an anagram for Loss of Life.
 On May 13, 2023, MGMT played a special set at Just Like Heaven festival in Pasadena, CA for the 15th anniversary of Oracular Spectacular.
 The band performed the entire album beginning to end, incorporating elaborate props, new arrangements for several of the songs and a couple interlude skits centered around the history of the band.

 On October 24, 2023, attendees at Pitchblack Playback's album listening session in the dark at Riverside Studios in London for Oracular Spectacular and Little Dark Age were given a free flexidisc known as Bubblegum Dog, featuring a cryptic spoken word monologue which fans on Reddit speculated hints at new music and referenced an unreleased track whose title was seen on a whiteboard in the background of an image the band released during the making of Little Dark Age.

-On October 31, 2023, MGMT released the first single from their sixth album Loss of Life titled "Mother Nature".
+On October 31, 2023, MGMT released the first single from their fifth studio album Loss of Life titled "Mother Nature".
 This release coincided with the band confirming the title of the album, revealing the track list, and confirming the final release date of the album.
 On November 29, the band released the album's second single "Bubblegum Dog", which does not include the monologue featured on the flexidisk given by the band in October.
 "Nothing to Declare", the third single from the album, was released on January 10, 2024.
 On February 20, MGMT released the album's fourth single, "Dancing in Babylon" featuring Christine and the Queens.

+On November 10, 2025, MGMT entered the studio with producer Dave Fridmann to begin work on their sixth album.